 Of course, no film festival would be complete without an awards ceremony with guest speakers and incredible prizes!
-This year the Film Festival Awards Ceremony will be online with the hope that the 2023 one being held in one of our amazing ISP schools!
+This year the Film Festival Awards Ceremony will be online.
+Which film crews will be awarded for their outstanding 5-minute short?
+Next stop – ISP Film Festival!

-All the films had the opportunity to be voted on under six categories.
-The winning film crews grabbed amazing prizes and the winners of Best Picture were also rewarded with a 30-hour online filmmaking course.
-The question is who will the winners of the 2022 ISP Film Festival be?
+All the films had the opportunity to be voted on under seven categories.
+The winning film crews grabbed amazing prizes and the winners of Best Picture were also rewarded with a 20-hour online filmmaking course.
+The question is who will the winners of the 2023 ISP Film Festival be?
 Answer: each and every filmmaker for taking part.

-- Best Production Design – Betcha, Claremont School, United Kingdom
+- Best Production Design – Experiment 95, St Jude School, Costa Rica

 - Know the basics of filmmaking, from planning through to post-production.

 - Become a better team player and communicator through a multi-disciplinary group project.